• Skip to primary navigation

 PHOTO 1 PHOTO 2

-Then, bring the saucepan over low to medium heat and cook, stirring until the dough starts to come away from the sides of the pot (photo 3).
+Step 4: Then, bring the saucepan over low to medium heat and cook, stirring until the dough starts to come away from the sides of the pot (photo 3).

 Pro tip: Constantly stirring the cooked dough in a pot is called "burning off."
 Remove the dough (or panade in French) from the heat once it pulls away from the sides and the bottom of the pan.
 Otherwise, the butter may split from the dough.

-Once the dough is cooked, transfer it to a mixing bowl or the bowl of a stand mixer with a paddle attachment and let it cool for 3-5 minutes.
+Step 5: Once the dough is cooked, transfer it to a mixing bowl or the bowl of a stand mixer with a paddle attachment and let it cool for 3-5 minutes.

-To help cool the dough, flatten it with a rubber spatula to increase the surface area.
+Step 6: To help cool the dough, flatten it with a rubber spatula to increase the surface area.
 Or operate the mixer at low speed for 2-3 minutes.

 Finger test: The dough is ready if the sides of the trough made with a finger stay upright and do not collapse.
-If they collapse, the dough is too runny (see troubleshooting section).
+If they collapse, the dough is too runny (see the troubleshooting section).

 V-test: Put a rubber spatula or a whisk in the dough upright, mix the dough a little, and lift the utensil.
 If the dough stretches, slowly separating from the rest of the dough and forming a V shape at the end of the spatula or whisk, the choux pastry dough is ready.